zNaLa/docs/docs/FAQ-doc2.md

     ⏱️ - Message response time
     💓 - Websocket heartbeat

+### What are the differences between Rythm, Rythm 2 and Rythm Canary.
+All 3 of our bots work the exact same, meaning they use the same commands which can be found [here](/commands.
+The only difference is the default prefix which can be found below.

+ Rythm !
+:rythm2: Rythm 2 >
+:rythmcanary: Rythm Canary *

+You can invite all three releases at https://rythmbot.co/releases.
 ### Why can some normal users access moderative music commands?
 1. Normal users with no special permissions are only allowed to use the `!play` command to add songs to the queue and the `!remove` command to remove their own songs in the queue.
    They can also use other commands that don't affect the playing music or the queue in any way.
 Example: `!queue`, `!lyrics`, `!save`.